Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 Din Djarin and Grogu will be featured in a new version of this iconic attraction.
 The mission will debut around the same time as the new movie “The Mandalorian and Grogu,” which will be released on May 22, 2026.

-The popular Rock ‘n’ Roller Coaster Starring Aerosmith will be closing at some point in 2026 for retheming.
-The newly re-imagined attraction will also open in 2026 and feature characters from the Muppets.
+The popular Rock ‘n’ Roller Coaster Starring Aerosmith will be closing on March 2, 2026, for retheming.
+The newly re-imagined attraction will open in “Summer 2026” and feature characters from the Muppets.

 TBD – New Monstropolis Area

 This new Monsters, Inc. area will feature a suspended roller coaster inspired by the doors chase scene in the original movie.
-Construction will begin in 2025.
+Construction began in 2025.

 Animal Kingdom